Protect pollinators and your landscapes

 DAT= days after treatment.
 Rates are per 100 gallons.
 Columns in which there are significant differences are indicated by different letters within that column.
 Daniel Potter, Kentucky, 2011.

-Daniel Potter, professor of entomology at the University of Kentucky, discovered that the active ingredient in Acelepryn, chlorantraniliprole, can be an effective component of integrated pest and pollinator management programs on woody ornamentals.
+Daniel Potter, professor of entomology at the University of Kentucky, found that the active ingredient in Acelepryn, chlorantraniliprole, can be an effective component of integrated pest and pollinator management programs on woody ornamentals.
 Read the article here.

 Rotational Tool: The chemistry in Acelepryn targets ornamental plant insects with its active ingredient, chlorantraniliprole, making it an excellent rotation partner with other insecticides.

 Favorable environmental profile: Acelepryn binds to soil particles and has low water solubility, which means its movement in the soil toward ground or surface water is limited.
 Additionally, Acelepryn has limited impact on beneficial insects and non-targeted insects, which is important to many superintendents.

 For more information about insect control on landscape ornamentals on golf courses, contact your local Syngenta territory manager, or read further on more information about Acelepryn on landscape trees and shrubs.

 Syngenta hereby disclaims any liability for Third Party websites referenced herein.